pblischak/HyDe/docs/installation.rst

 Installing HyDe
 ---------------

-We'll install the HyDe module by cloning it from GitHub using the commands below:
+Next, we'll install the HyDe module by cloning it from GitHub using the commands below:

 .. code:: bash